jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 * CSV Statuses *

+*latimes_collection.csv*

+NEEDS re-festerizing after all other csvs have been festerized; added value for license; repository name is correct (1 row)

+*latimes1.csv*

+ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct)  (2996 rows)

+*latimes_failed.csv*

+ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct) (1 row)

+*latimes2.csv*

-latimes_collection.csv     NEEDS re-festerizing after all other csvs have been festerized; added value for license; repository name is correct (1 row) latimes1.csv               ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct)  (2996 rows) latimes_failed.csv         ingested into californica prod 5/21/21 -- festerized, has license value; repository name is correct) (1 row) latimes2.csv               may be outmoded? - ingested to californica prod on 5/22/21 -- NEEDS re-festerizing, broke original csv into 10 separate CSVs since tetsting on 10/22/21 revealed that fester would no longer handle the larger csv,  (10/25/21); previously had  added value for License to CSV; and checked that repository name is correct  (2986 rows)
+may be outmoded? - ingested to californica prod on 5/22/21 -- NEEDS re-festerizing, broke original csv into 10 separate CSVs since tetsting on 10/22/21 revealed that fester would no longer handle the larger csv,  (10/25/21); previously had  added value for License to CSV; and checked that repository name is correct  (2986 rows)

+*latimes2-1.csv*

-     latimes2-1.csv        ingested to californica prod on 10/25/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-2.csv        ingested to californica prod on 10/26/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-3.csv        ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-4.csv        ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-5.csv        ingested to californica stage + prod 10/28/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-6.csv        ingested to californica stage + prod 10/29/21 -- re-festerized on 10/26/21; License and repository name are correct  (300 rows) latimes2-7.csv        ingested to californica stage + prod 10/29/21 -- refesterized on 10/26/21; License and repository name are correct  (## rows) latimes2-8.csv        ingested to californica stage + prod 10/30/21 -- refesterized on 10/30/21; License and repository name are correct  (## rows) latimes2-9.csv        ingested to californica stage + prod 11/02/21 -- refesterized on 11/02/21; License and repository name are correct  (## rows) latimes2-10.csv       ingested to californica stage + now ingesting into prod 11/03/21 -- refesterized on 11/02/21; License and repository name are correct  (## rows)
+ingested to californica prod on 10/25/21 -- re-festerized; License and repository name are correct  (300 rows)

+latimes2-2.csv        ingested to californica prod on 10/26/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-3.csv        ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-4.csv        ingested to californica stage + prod 10/27/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-5.csv        ingested to californica stage + prod 10/28/21 -- re-festerized; License and repository name are correct  (300 rows) latimes2-6.csv        ingested to californica stage + prod 10/29/21 -- re-festerized on 10/26/21; License and repository name are correct  (300 rows) latimes2-7.csv        ingested to californica stage + prod 10/29/21 -- re-festerized on 10/26/21; License and repository name are correct  (300 rows) latimes2-8.csv        ingested to californica stage + prod 10/30/21 -- re-festerized on 10/30/21; License and repository name are correct  (300 rows) latimes2-9.csv        ingested to californica stage + prod 11/02/21 -- re-festerized on 11/02/21; License and repository name are correct  (## rows) latimes2-10.csv       ingested to californica stage + prod 11/03/21 -- re-festerized on 11/02/21; License and repository name are correct  (287 rows)

-latimes2_failed.csv        ingested to californica prod on 5/22/21 -- having trouble re-festerizing 11/02/21 NEEDS re-festerizing, added value for License; repository name is correct  (1 row) latimes3.csv               ingested to californica prod on 5/22/21 -- festerized 5/22/21, added value for License; repository name is correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21 -- festerized, added value for License; repository name is correct  (2994 rows) latimes5.csv               ingested to californica prod on 5/23/21 -- festerized 5/23/21, added value for License; repository name is correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21 -- NEEDS re-festerizing, added value for License, repository name is correct (3000 rows) latimes7.csv               ingested to californica prod on 05/24/21 -- refesterized on 5/24/21, added value for License, repository value is correct (2794 rows) latimes7_failed_new.csv    ingesting to californica prod on 5/25/21 -- re-festerized 5/25/21, added value for License, repository name is correct (192 rows) latimes8.csv                    -- re-festerized on 5/25/21, added value for License, respository name is correct (60 rows)
+latimes2_failed.csv        ingested to californica prod on 5/22/21 -- having trouble re-festerizing 11/02/21 NEEDS re-festerizing, added value for License; repository name is correct  (1 row) latimes3.csv               ingested to californica prod on 5/22/21 -- festerized 5/22/21, added value for License; repository name is correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21 -- festerized, added value for License; repository name is correct  (2994 rows) latimes5.csv               ingested to californica prod on 5/23/21 -- festerized 5/23/21, added value for License; repository name is correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21 -- TRYING to re-festerize 11/03/21, added value for License, repository name is correct (3000 rows) latimes7.csv               ingested to californica prod on 05/24/21 -- re-festerized on 5/24/21, added value for License, repository value is correct (2794 rows) latimes7_failed_new.csv    ingesting to californica prod on 5/25/21 -- re-festerized 5/25/21, added value for License, repository name is correct (192 rows) latimes8.csv                    -- re-festerized on 5/25/21, added value for License, respository name is correct (60 rows)